peteroupc/peteroupc.github.io/random.md

 - SHOULD choose a PRNG that meets or exceeds the requirements of a [**statistical RNG**](#Statistical_RNGs) (except the seed is application-defined instead) and is reasonably fast,
 - SHOULD choose a PRNG implementation with implementation-independent behavior that will not change in the future,
-- SHOULD document the chosen PRNG being used as well as all the parameters for that PRNG,
+- ought to document the chosen PRNG being used as well as all the parameters for that PRNG,
-- SHOULD, as much as possible, generate seeds for the PRNG using hard-to-predict data (e.g., the output of a cryptographic RNG) or as described in [**Nondeterministic Sources and Seed Generation**](#Nondeterministic_Sources_and_Seed_Generation), and
+- ought to generate seeds for the PRNG that are likely to differ wildly from previous seeds, and
 - SHOULD NOT seed the PRNG with floating-point numbers or generate floating-point numbers with that PRNG.

-For example, an application could implement a seeded PRNG using a third-party library that specifically says it implements an algorithm mentioned in the [**statistical RNG examples**](#Examples_and_Non-Examples), and could initialize that PRNG using a bit sequence from a cryptographic RNG.
+For example, an application could implement a seeded PRNG using a third-party library that specifically says it implements an algorithm mentioned in the [**statistical RNG examples**](#Examples_and_Non-Examples), and could initialize that PRNG using a bit sequence from a cryptographic RNG (see "[**Wildly Different Seeds**](#Wildly_Different_Seeds)").
 The developers could also mention the use of the specific PRNG chosen on any code that uses it, to alert other developers that the PRNG needs to remain unchanged.

 <a id=Seeded_PRNG_Use_Cases></a>
 ### Seeded PRNG Use Cases